clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 	- Under 'Output' 'File Name:' `match.fastq` and select 'Format:' 'Auto-detect'
 - Step 3:
 	Press 'OK'
-2. Import `16S_nanopore_pre-processing.geneiousWorkflow`
-	- Add the BBDuk_match_primers plugin to the corresponding step.
-For Mac: under the option 'BBDuk_match_primers Program File' add the path to BBDuk plugin for example `/Users/xxxxx/bbmap/bbduk.sh`
-	- Edit the two BBDuk steps.
-One step to trim primers from left end (27F and 1492R) and one for right end (27F_rev and 1492R_rev).
-3. Import `16S_nanopore_pre-processing_Emu.geneiousWorkflow`
-	- Add the `16S_nanopore_pre-processing.geneiousWorkflow`workflow to the corresponding step.
-	- Add the Emu wrapper plugin to the corresponding step.

 &nbsp;
-&nbsp;

-# Geneious wrapper plugin for Emu

-The plugin runs an Emu docker container from Geneious.
-The Emu standard database is included in the docker image.
-The plugin is adapted to run in a workflow where the previous step exports the selected sequence files to a folder selected by the user.

-- input: Geneious sequence documents/lists
-- output Geneious: Emu table (counts) combined for all samples, or Emu table for single sample with relative abundance and counts
-- output on disk: Emu output for each sample and combined

-## Plugin installation

-1. Build docker image:
-`docker build -f emu.Dockerfile -t emu:3.4.5 .`
 2. Create Emu wrapper plugin: Go to 'File' --> 'Create/Edit Wrapper Plugin..'.
 Press '+New'
 - Step 1:
 	- Fill in 'Plugin Name:' and 'Menu/Button Text:' of your choice.